 The law in these acts provides the basic framework within which all companies must operate.
 Those rules cannot be changed.
-They include for example, requirements as to appointment of directors and secretary; filing of accounts; matters to be recorded at Companies House; and many more.
+They include for example, requirements for the appointment of directors; for the filing of accounts; and for matters to be recorded at Companies House.

-Usually, the more shareholders you have, the more useful it is to establlish strict systems of administration so that everyone knows where he is.
+Usually, the more shareholders you have, the more useful it is to establish strict systems of administration so that everyone knows where they are.
 If you are a one-man band, there is no-one to argue with how you run the company.

 We want to make absolutely clear here that the Registrar of Companies (Companies House) has no obligation and certainly no resources to check up on you.
 Not ever.
-So, if you slip up, the problem will come to light only when some document you file at Companies House fails properly to record what has been done, or someone sues you in court.
-The result is that provided you comply with the law, you do not have to worry about dotting an “i” or crossing a “t”.
+So if you slip up, the problem will come to light only when some document you file at Companies House fails properly to record what has been done, or someone sues you in court.
+The result is that, provided you comply with the law, you do not have to worry about dotting an 'i' or crossing a 't'.

-- “that the discretionary bonus for Jane Smith for the year 2014 shall be £10,000,000" or
+'that the discretionary bonus for Jane Smith for the current year shall be £10,000,000'

-- “that the issued share capital of the company be increased from 1000 ordinary shares of £1 each to 10,000 ordinary shares of £1 each and that the shares be allotted as follows . . . . . “
+'that the issued share capital of the company be increased from 1000 ordinary shares of £1 each to 10,000 ordinary shares of £1 each and that the shares be allotted as follows . . . . . '

 The minutes are contained in a document giving the exact words used for each vote taken and the outcome.
-This is recorded whether the resolutions were passed or failed.
+These are recorded whether the resolutions were passed or failed.

-We could therefore say a resolution is a motion which is debated and lost or won.
+We could therefore say a resolution is a motion that is debated and lost or won.
 When a resolution is passed, the company and the directors are bound by it - at least until a different decision is made and recorded in the minutes.